samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common (Requires Attunement)*

 While this doll is within 5 feet of you, you can spend a Short Rest telling it to say up to six phrases, none of which can be more than six words long, and set a condition under which the doll speaks each phrase.
 You can also replace old phrases with new ones.
 Whatever the condition, it must occur within 5 feet of the doll to make it speak.
-For example, whenever someone picks up the doll, it might say, “I want a piece of candy.”
+For example, whenever someone picks up the doll, it might say, "I want a piece of candy."
 The doll’s phrases are lost when your Attunement to the doll ends.

 ### [Tankard of Sobriety](/magic-items/27142-tankard-of-sobriety)